-California's Central Valley produces more than 250 different crops comprising one-fourth of the nation's food, including 40% of our fruits, nuts, and other table foods.
-However, California is currently facing a severe drought issue, which will require farmers to fallow at least 500,000 acres of farmland.
-How do we grow the necessary food?
+California's Central Valley produces more than 250 different crops comprising one-fourth of the nation's food.
+That includes 40% of our fruits, nuts, and other table foods.
+However, California is currently facing a severe drought, which will require farmers to fallow at least 500,000 acres of farmland.
+So how do we grow the necessary food?

 Newsweek s recent cover story puts it bluntly: YOU ARE TOTALLY WRONG ABOUT GENETICALLY ALTERED FOOD.
 And author Tom Parrett eloquently explains why in his article: GMO Scientists Could Save the World From Hunger, If We Let Them.